design-automation/mobius-sim-funcs/documentation/make.md

 **Description:** Extrudes geometry by distance or by vector.
 - Extrusion of a position, vertex, or point produces polylines;
 - Extrusion of an edge, wire, or polyline produces polygons;
 - Extrusion of a face or polygon produces polygons, capped at the top.

+The geometry that is generated depends on the method that is selected.
+- The 'quads' methods will generate polygons.
+- The 'stringers' and 'ribs' methods will generate polylines.
+- The 'copies' method will generate copies of the input geometry type.

 **Parameters:**
   * *entities:* A list of entities, can be any type of entitiy.